-An Appeal is posted by the losing party in a court case.
+An Appeal Bond is posted by the losing party in a court case.
 It guarantees that the appellant -- the person appealing the ruling -- will pay the original judgment if the appeal fails or is denied.

 A Cost Surety Bond is required by the courts to guarantee payment of court costs.
 The surety bond is usually required for principals involved in court cases where the case is being handled in a state in which the principal does not reside.